Battle of Little Robe Creek: Third encounter

 After Iron Jacket was killed, Ford's lieutenants expected him to immediately attack the outnumbered warriors.
 They believed they could kill them, kill or capture the fleeing women and children, and continue on upriver.
 Ford's lieutenants and Placido were surprised when he ordered the force to hold fast.
 Ford had seen movement in the hills above Little Robe Creek and believed a large force of Indians was coming.
 His feeling may have saved his forces from disaster.
-Iron Jacket had sent messengers to warn and summon help, especially the nearest encampment, led by his son Peta Nocona.
-The husband of Cynthia Ann Parker arrived on the scene with at least 100, and perhaps more, Comanche reinforcements.
-(Ford claimed in his report to the governor that Peta Nocona commanded at least 500 warriors, but this is highly unlikely, as he rarely had more than 100 men under his command, and additional warriors would have taken more time arriving from more distant encampments.)
+Iron Jacket had sent messengers to warn others and summon help, especially the nearest encampment, led by his son Peta Nocona, the husband of Cynthia Ann Parker.
+Nocona arrived on the scene with at least 100, and perhaps more, Comanche reinforcements.
+(Ford claimed in his report to the governor that Peta Nocona commanded at least 500 warriors, but this is highly unlikely, as he rarely had more than 100 men under his command, and additional warriors would have taken more time arriving from more distant encampments).

 Realizing that his warriors, with their bows and lances, could not fight at close quarters with the Rangers and their revolvers, and not intending to repeat the mistake of his father, Peta Nocona attempted to lure them into the woods surrounding Little Robe Creek, where the Comanches' legendary skill on horseback and with bows and lances could be brought into play, with the woods negating some of the advantages of the Texan superior firepower.
 Ford, though, was having nothing to do with that.
 Despite the attempts of the Comanche to lure their traditional enemies, the Tonkawa, to single combat, and repeated challenges to the Rangers to do the same, Ford ordered the Tonkawa to cease after a number were killed in single combat by Comanche warriors.
 Ford later reported of the Comanche challenges to single combat:

 In these combats the mind of the spectator was vividly carried back to the days of chivalry; the jousts and tournaments of knights; and to the concomitants of those scenic exhibitions of gallantry.
 The feats of horsemanship were splendid, the lances and shields were used with great dexterity, and the whole performance was a novel show to civilized man.

 However much he admired the show, Ford had no intention of either engaging a Comanche in single combat, allowing any of his troops to do so, nor did any express any desire to go out and meet a Comanche challenge to single combat.
 Ford put an end to his Indian allies accepting these challenges when they lost most of the combats.